 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-When it comes to caterpillar removal, the fastest way to address the problem is by hand—that is, by gloved hand.
+When it comes to caterpillar removal, the fastest way to address the problem is to pick them off by hand.

 Fill a bucket about halfway with hot water and a couple of tablespoons of mild dish soap, pull on a pair of rubber or canvas gardening gloves, and head out to your garden to do a different kind of picking.